manuel12/automation-practice/README.md

 4. Prioritize buckets of functionality depending on risk
 5. Create a wiki section for each of the buckets of functionality
 6. On each wiki section add a description and user stories outlining all the corresponding functionality
-7. Create smoke test suite
+7. Create smoke test suite of the most basic functionality
-8. Create e2e test suite
+8. Create e2e test suite of common end-to-end user flows
 9. Create test cases for each of the user stories
 10. Create detailed test cases in a spreadsheet
 11. Create automated test scripts from detailed test cases (only high prio)